Protecting Tenants and Rental Housing

 Information for Owners and Developers

-Property owners will be asked to submit a Tenant Assistance Plan application guided by the policy with any rezoning application involving the displacement of tenants.
-Your Tenant Assistance Plan application can be submitted at the same time you submit your rezoning application.
+Property owners will be asked to submit a Tenant Assistance Plan with any rezoning application involving the displacement of tenants.
+Your Tenant Assistance Plan can be submitted at the same time you submit your rezoning application.

-Housing staff will review your Tenant Assistance Plan application and provide guidance and feedback to support alignment with the City’s Tenant Assistance Policy and recommendations for supporting any vulnerable tenants.
+Housing staff will review your Tenant Assistance Plan and provide guidance and feedback to support alignment with the City’s Tenant Assistance Policy, including any recommendations for supporting any vulnerable tenants.
 A summary of your Tenant Assistance Plan will be included with the staff report to Committee of the Whole (Council) for the rezoning application.

-- Tenant Assistance Plan Application Form [PDF - 332 KB]
+- Final Tenant Assistance Report [DOCX - 58 KB]

-If you are successful in your rezoning application, you will be asked to demonstrate your completion of all steps in the Tenant Assistance Plan by submitting a Final Tenant Assistance Report to the City in advance of your Occupancy Permit application.
+If you are successful in your rezoning application, you will be asked to demonstrate your completion of all steps in the Tenant Assistance Plan by submitting a Final Tenant Assistance Report to the City ahead of building occupancy.

 Information for Tenants